 “I’ve been doing South Dakota politics for 40 years, and this feels very different than any election since the 1978 race, when Democrats had a legitimate shot at winning,” said Steve Jarding, a Harvard University lecturer and South Dakota political strategist who helped deliver victories for former Senate Majority Leader Tom Daschle and former Sen. Tim Johnson.

-Jarding posits that name recognition (the Sutton family is a well-known breeder of rodeo horses and bulls), Sutton’s popularity as a bipartisan legislator, and Republican infighting sets up a uniquely favorable opportunity for Democrats, despite the fact that Democratic voters are heavily outnumbered by Republicans in the state.
+Jarding posits that name recognition, Sutton’s popularity as a bipartisan legislator, and Republican infighting sets up a uniquely favorable opportunity for Democrats, despite the fact that Democratic voters are heavily outnumbered by Republicans in the state.

 Sutton’s early financial disclosures show him on track to raise more than any prior South Dakota Democratic gubernatorial candidate, and he confirmed his “conservative Democrat” brand by recruiting a longtime Republican, Michelle Lavallee, as his running mate for a unity ticket.